trussworks/Engineering-Playbook/developing/on-call/README.md

   you take ownership of the alert in PagerDuty.
-Remember that they likely already got the alert notification and make sure they have acknowledged that you will be taking care of the alert before taking action, so that you are not working at cross-purposes.
+Remember that they likely already got the alert notification and make sure they have acknowledged that you will be taking care of the alert before taking action, so that you are not working at cross-purposes or duplicating work.
 * You should make sure that you are keeping a persistent record of alerts and/or incidents each day.
 This can be as simple as a Google Doc filled out at the end of the day, but it should record at least the time of the